 Our standard worktops are constructed from individual staves which are 40mm wide, whilst our Deluxe worktops use staves of varying lengths that are approximately 90mm wide.

-Our full stave worktops use the same 90mm wide staves, but – as the name might suggest – the staves run the full length of the worktop, for a truly elegant and unrivalled worktop.
+Our full stave worktops use the same wide staves (with an approximate 90mm width – for information about tolerances, please visit our Terms & Conditions), but – as the name might suggest – the staves run the full length of the worktop, for a truly elegant and unrivalled worktop.
 Moreover, the impression of ‘endless’ timber created by the extra-wide staves showcases oak to unique effect.

 When the worktops are manufactured, the staves – or timber planks – are high-pressure bonded side-by-side to create a smooth and durable surface.
 For more information, please view our ’Construction Types Explained’ information guide.

 - Tree Size: 24-35 m tall, 1-1.5 m trunk diameter

 - Janka Hardness: (4,980 N)